-- 1. This switch will open if the bin control (ice level sensor) does not shut the machine off when the ice storage bin is full of ice: ice backs up in the ice chute, and internal pressure opens the switch, stopping the machine.
-After the ice melts, the switch will reset but the machine will not restart until the reset switch in the control box is pressed.
-If the machine does start, check: - a.
-The ice level sensors, they may need cleaning (see maintenance). - b.
-The circuit board, see next page. - F. Check the water level.
-If there is not enough water in the reservoir, the water level sensor will keep the machine from starting. - a.
-Check the water level, restore/adjust if low. - b.
-Check the water level sensor, clean if dirty, (see maintenance). - c.
+1. This switch will open if the bin control (ice level sensor) does not shut the machine off when the ice storage bin is full of ice: ice backs up in the ice chute, and internal pressure opens the switch, stopping the machine.
+If, after resetting the switch, the machine does start, check:

+a.
+The ice level sensors, they may need cleaning (see maintenance).

+b.
+The circuit board, see next page.

+F. Check the water level.
+If there is not enough water in the reservoir, the water level sensor will keep the machine from starting.

+a.
+Check the water level, restore/adjust if low.

+b.
+Check the water level sensor, clean if dirty, (see maintenance).

+c.
 Check the circuit board, see next page.